TedHusted/awake/awake.md/awake.md

 The OSSA APPROVED light on his web browser plug-in glowed bright green.
 “Come on, No’, we’re good to go,” Noah says under his breath.
 Then mumbling, “My own background check on SI Architect also came up green.”

-The GET STARTED button clicks.
+Taking one more deep, calming breath, Noah clicks the GET STARTED button.
 The screen displays a minimal form with an empty table.

 The screen presents a list of simple categories.
 Siri begins to read each one aloud.